 General reasons to explore yoga:

-- Supports our mental health - an increasing number of studies have demonstrated the many positive and useful ways in which yoga influences our emotional and psychological health and well-being in many areas of our lives.
+- Supports our mental health - studies have demonstrated the many positive and useful ways in which yoga influences our emotional and psychological health and well-being in many areas of our lives.

 - Helps reduce levels of stress and anxiety - by encouraging us to focus on anchoring in the present and to veer away from overthinking, yoga can help us manage our thought processes.